MSX hardware fixes and enhancements

 On the motherboard, there look for a pair of jumpers called J1 and J2.
 Use the picture below as a reference:

 These jumpers select whether CVBS or CSYNC will be sent to the DIN9 RGB

 output connector.
 By default CVBS is selected.
-But this signal seems to
+But this signal contains

-Thankfully, the CSYNC signal is clear and it's also a more adequate
+Thankfully, the CSYNC signal is clean and it's also a more adequate

 signal to be sent to the DIN9, as it will match the pinout of the A1ST